-If you are having Gastric Bypass surgery (not Band surgery), you will need to have blood drawn for a Type and Screen within 14 days prior to surgery.
-This must be drawn at the Pre-Procedural Testing Program (PPTP) here at Cedars-Sinai.
+If you are having gastric bypass surgery (not band surgery), you will need to have blood drawn for a type and screen within 14 days prior to surgery.
+This must be drawn at the Cedars-Sinai Anesthesia Pre-Procedure Evaluation Center.

-PPTP is located in the South Tower on the Street Level, Room #1720.
-If you have been pregnant or received a blood transfusion within 3 months prior to surgery, the specimen must be drawn no more than 3 days prior to surgery.
+The center is in the South Tower on the Street Level, Room 1720.
+If you have been pregnant or received a blood transfusion within three months prior to surgery, the specimen must be drawn no more than three days prior to surgery.
 It is our strong recommendation that you make an appointment for this draw as you will have to wait to be worked in if you just walk in.
-To make an appointment, please contact PPTP at 310-423-4068, Monday-Friday 9:00 a.m.-5:00 p.m.
+To make an appointment, please contact the center at 310-423-4068, Monday-Friday 9 a.m.-5 p.m.

 Changes in Health

-If there are any changes in your general health prior to your scheduled surgery day, ie: fever, cough, cold, etc., please report this to the nurses in the clinic.
-If it occurs on the weekend and you are scheduled for Monday, please call the clinic phone number, 310-423-8350, and ask to speak with the physician on call.
+If there are any changes in your general health prior to your scheduled surgery day, such as fever, cough, cold, etc., please report this to the nurses in the clinic.
+If it occurs on the weekend and you are scheduled for Monday, please call the clinic at 310-423-8350, and ask to speak with the physician on call.